wddimple6/afkak/README.md

 ### Run the unit tests

-To run all unit tests against all the supported Python versions (requires all the versions to be installed in the system where the tests will run):
+To run all unit tests in all the supported Python versions (requires all the versions to be installed in the system where the tests will run):

 ```shell
 make toxu
 ```

-Alternatively, you might want to run unit tests against a list of specific Python versions:
+Alternatively, you might want to run unit tests in a list of specific Python versions:

 ```shell
 .env/bin/tox -e py27-unit-snappy,py35-unit-snappy
 ```

-Contributors should run tests against all the supported Python versions.
+It is recommended for contributors to run unit tests in at least Python 2.7 and one Python 3 version before submitting a pull request.

 ### Run the integration tests